kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE124: Digital Circuits and Systems.md

   - input equations (for flip flop inputs), with current state of flip flops
   - characteristic equations of flip-flops (for A(t+1))
   - output equations, with functions of present state and inputs
+  - use K-maps if difficult to get equations
 - state table (tabular form of equations, with Present State, Inputs, Next State)
 - state diagram (graphical representation of table)
   - mealy diagrams have states (with just identifier), whose path's have inputs and outputs (in/out)